Looking for something?

 Routine habits use less energy.
 Keep simple routines consistent, this allows children to know what to expect.

 Ease transitions and prepare them for change.
-Children with ASD do much better with concrete schedules.
+Children with autism do much better with concrete schedules.
 To ease transitions always make sure that the child knows what is coming next and give the child 5 minute, 3 minute and 1 minute reminders, or use the traffic light system.
 It can show them that the current activity is going to end and that they will be moving onto the next activity.

 Strategies